hsarfraz/CSE-41287-linear-algebra-for-machine-learning/week 6/notes.md

 <ins>**What is a symmetric matrix?**</ins>

-A symmetric matrix is one that is equal to its transpose ( )
+A symmetric matrix is one that is equal to its transpose ( $A=A^T$ )

 Here are some properties of a symmetric matrix:

-All their eigenvalues will be real numbers (not complex numbers) Their eigenvectors are always orthogonal or can be made orthogonal.
+1. All their eigenvalues will be real numbers (not complex numbers)
+2. Their eigenvectors are always orthogonal or can be made orthogonal.
 Orthogonal eigenvectors of a matrix are eigenvectors that happen to be orthogonal to each other (in other words, the eigenvectors are at a 90 degrees angle to each other)
-They are always diagonalizable
+3. They are always diagonalizable ($A = Q \Lambda Q^T$).
-.
 Q is the matrix of orthogonal vectors.

 <ins>**What are singular values?
 How are they related with eigenvalues?**</ins>